by Rachel Felver

 For the past 35 years, the backbone of the Chesapeake Bay Program has been its partners.
 From the original signatories of the 1983 Chesapeake Bay Agreement—Maryland, Pennsylvania, Virginia, the District of Columbia, the Environmental Protection Agency and the Chesapeake Bay Commission—and the addition of the headwater states in 2014 (Delaware, New York and West Virginia), to the many non-governmental organizations and academic institutions, the Bay Program brings everyone to the table to address the restoration and protection of the Chesapeake Bay and its watershed.

-Most people are unaware of one of the more unique functions of the Chesapeake Bay Program: that it provides funding for on-the-ground restoration work across the watershed.
-In 2017 alone, the Bay Program awarded more than $12.6 million to 44 different projects.
+Most people are unaware of one of the more unique functions of the Chesapeake Bay Program: that it provides funding for on-the-ground restoration work across the watershed through the Chesapeake Bay Stewardship Fund.

 Over the years, NFWF has awarded almost 1,100 grants totaling more than $150 million.
 These investments have leveraged more than $210 million in matching resources from local organizations to support conservation projects.